projectcalico/calico/networking/add-floating-ip.md

 ---
 title: Add a floating IP to a pod
-Description: Configure one or more floating IPs to use as additional IP addresses for reaching a Kubernetes pod.
+description: Configure one or more floating IPs to use as additional IP addresses for reaching a Kubernetes pod.
 ---

 ### Big picture